 Sarah Griffiths Herbert '88

 Plainfield, New Hampshire

-Ms. Herbert graduated from Kimball Union Academy in Meriden, New Hampshire and then attended Hartwick College.
-She graduated from Hartwick College with a BA in Anthropology with departmental distinction and a minor in Biology.
+Mrs. Herbert graduated from Kimball Union Academy in Meriden, New Hampshire and then attended Hartwick College.
+She graduated from Hartwick College in 1988 with a BA in Anthropology with departmental distinction and a minor in Biology.
 She was a field archaeologist for the Office of Public Archaeology at Boston University.
 She currently manages Rink Brook Farm and runs the Kimball Union Academy Equestrian program in New Hampshire.
 She is the District Commissioner for a United State Pony Club and is the founding officer of the Upper Valley Ski Snowboard Association.

 Kathi Hochberg '73

 Ms. Hochberg graduated from Hartwick College with a BA in French.
 While at Hartwick, she was a member of Delta Tau Omega, captain of the swim team, student senate representative, member of French Club, Editor in Chief of the yearbook, and studied in Paris, Dijon, and Brittany.
 Ms. Hochberg earned her MAT in Education and Psychology from Manhattanville College and began her career at Harrison High School where she taught languages to grades 6-12.
 She chaired the Middle States Foreign Language Committee in 1995 and was honored with a Hartwick Meritorious Service Award in 2005.
 She retired in 2006.
 She is a U.S. gold medalist in Ice Dance and is a gold/ international level judge.